 - Fill in the mandatory forms (some places will do this for you).

-- Have an officer check if there are any fines on the vehicle.
-If any are present, they must be paid.
+Have an officer check if there are any fines on the vehicle.
+If any are present, they must be paid(No longer required as of May 16th, 2019, this is no longer required).
 Fines can also be checked online if you know the plate number.